A few days ago, Amber at Making the Moments Count wrote about her growing discomfort leading up to attending a social function.

 Necessity is the mother of invention

 Fear of socializing in large groups is a common problem.
-Who wouldn’t want a slew of tricks to breaking the ice in a large group?
+Who wouldn’t want a slew of tricks to break the ice in a large group?
 I’m no expert, but as a formerly shrimpy, geeky, socially inept and overweight person (okay, I’m still shrimpy), somewhere along the way I learned a few things.
 I had to.
 I couldn’t have managed in my career otherwise.
 And once at ease with people, my extrovert tendencies flow more freely.

 Now, I couldn’t change my height (yes, there are those great heels… ) but as for the rest?
 Each was something that could be altered.
 And stature has nothing to do with height.
 But putting together all the pieces took me until my 30s to figure out.
 Admittedly, the times I lived in France helped, enormously – in finding a style, learning to speak with confidence, and generally, feeling confident.